yuyujunjun/RemoteViewer/README.md

 ### Remote Viewer

-Running on the client, for displaying images.
+It is running on the client, for displaying images.

 Just run ```python start.py. ```